PoliticalGraveyard.com

 See also Find-A-Grave memorial

 Carl Schurz Carl Christian Schurz (1829-1906) — also known as Carl Schurz — of Watertown, Jefferson County, Wis.; Milwaukee, Milwaukee County, Wis.; St. Louis, Mo.; New York, New York County, N.Y.
 Born in Liblar (now part of Erfstadt), Germany, March 2, 1829.
 Republican.
 Lawyer; candidate for Lieutenant Governor of Wisconsin, 1857; delegate to Republican National Convention from Wisconsin, 1860; U.S. Minister to Spain, 1861; general in the Union Army during the Civil War; newspaper editor; delegate to Republican National Convention from Missouri, 1868 (Temporary Chair; speaker); U.S. Senator from Missouri, 1869-75; U.S. Secretary of the Interior, 1877-81.
 German ancestry.
 Member, American Philosophical Society.
-Died in New York City (unknown county), N.Y., May 14, 1906 (age 77 years, 73 days).
+Died in Manhattan, New York County, N.Y., May 14, 1906 (age 77 years, 73 days).
 Interment at Sleepy Hollow Cemetery, Sleepy Hollow, N.Y.; statue at Morningside Park, Manhattan, N.Y.

 The community of Schurz, Nevada, is named for him. — Mount Schurz, in Park County, Wyoming, is named for him. — Carl Schurz Park, in Manhattan, New York, is named for him. — Carl Schurz High School, in Chicago, Illinois, is named for him. — Schurz Elementary School, in Watertown, Wisconsin, is named for him. — Carl Schurz Elementary School, in New Braunfels, Texas, is named for him.